App Logo

 Who Can Qualify for a Mortgage

 Both UAE residents and non-resident international investors can obtain a mortgage in Dubai, although the requirements and terms differ.
-Lenders assess applicants based on several key criteria.
+Lenders assess applicants based on several key criteria to determine eligibility for these Dubai home loans.

 Eligibility for UAE Residents

-For residents, the general eligibility criteria are fairly standard across most banks:
+For residents, the general eligibility criteria for home loans in Dubai are fairly standard across most banks in 2025:

 • Age: You must be between 21 and 65 years old.